 Once the priority date has been reach, the final process for completing the case would be filing to apply for permanent resident status or obtaining a "green card".
 This process is done by filing form I-485 or the I-485 packet as several applications are involved.
 In some cases where the priority date is current at the time of filing, the visa application and application for permanent resident status may be filed at the same time or concurrently.
 This was the case with certain EB2 cases recently, however the priority dates for the current visa bulletin for EB3 is 5 years from being current.
 This means that although the petition for an immigration visa may be approved, the application to adjust status would not be filed for five years or until the priority date is current on the visa bulletin.

-The information included on this page is general information as it relates to immigration services provided by the Cauley Forsythe Law Group, PLLC and does not constitute legal advice, nor does it establish an attorney/client relationship.
-If you believe this visa describes your need for entry into the United States and would like legal guidance, you can contact Cauley Forsythe to learn specific information relating to this visa and how it may apply to your case.
+The information included on this page is general information as it relates to immigration services provided by the Cauley Forsythe Law Group, PLLC and does not constitute legal advice nor does it establish an attorney/client relationship.
+If you believe this information may assist you with your need for entry into the United States and would like legal guidance, you can contact Cauley Forsythe to learn specific information relating to this visa and how it may apply to your case.